Frequently asked questions.

 How long will the appointment last?

-Can I bring someone in to the appointment?
+Can I bring someone into the appointment?

 What will happen in the appointment?